Mahatma Gandhi Memorial Medical College, Indore: Departments

 This seven-storied government hospital is surrounded by a group of hospitals in MYH campus: 200-bedded Chacha Nehru Children's hospitals, 100-bedded M.R.
-TB hospital, 100-bedded cancer hospital, 600 bedded superspeciality hospital, 500 bedded MTH Women's hospital.
-The old KEM school is on this campus.
+TB hospital, 100-bedded cancer hospital, 600 bedded superspeciality hospital, 500 bedded MTH Women's hospital & School of Excellence for Eye.
+The old KEM school built in 1878 is on this campus & it is planned to convert into a medical museum.
 It has a 100 bedded psychiatric hospital associated with it which is in Badganga, Indore.

-125th anniversary of old King Edward Medical School & MGM Medical College, Indore was celebrated in 2003.
+125th anniversary of King Edward Medical School & MGM Medical College, Indore was celebrated in 2003.